 Historical images of the people, places, and events of Grand Valley State University from its founding in 1960 as a 4-year college in western Michigan.
-Additional photographs and negatives are stored in the University Archives in Seidman House.
+Additional photographs and negatives are stored in the University Archives.

 Search or browse through 50 years of Grand Valley history in the digitized and full-text searchable publications available in ScholarWorks@GVSU.
 The collection includes student newspapers like the Lanthorn, the Grand Valley Forum newsletter, Grand Valley Magazine, Press Releases, Course Catalogs, and more.